-Prior to Sylvie Esmonin heading this estate, it known as Domaine Michel Esmonin et Fille.
+Prior to Sylvie Esmonin heading this estate, it was known as Domaine Michel Esmonin et Fille.
 After studying in Dijon, Sylvie worked in various capacities as a consulting oenologist.
 She says that she needed several years of independent work to weigh her decision and commitment to come back to Gevrey-Chambertin and succeed her father at the family estate.
 She came back to vinify the 1990 vintage, and from then on the whole production became estate-bottled.
 Otherwise, all decisions were made by father and daughter together, until progressively Sylvie assumed all responsibilities (with the possible exception of plowing, Michel Esmonin’s favorite vineyard chore).

 The estate comprises 5 hectares in Gevrey-Chambertin, with a sizeable plot of the Premier Cru Clos St-Jacques as the family house “back yard”, and newly added plots in Volnay Santenots and Côte-de-Nuits-Village.
 The average age of the vines is high, most were planted by Sylvie’s grandfather, and some by her father.
 The winery is a large facility, with a beautiful stone cellar underneath.
 All grapes are destemmed, crushed and fermented in open wood vats, then put in barrels for the secondary fermentation and ageing.
 The barrels are of various ages to accommodate the different cuvées, with only Clos St-Jacques using a high proportion of new wood, usually 75%.